U.S. Students and Professors Study Group

 Registration & Payment

 Confirmation and Invoice for Balance Due will be sent by email.
-Balance may be paid by PayPal, credit card or check and is due upon receipt of Confirmation and Invoice.
+Balance may be paid by PayPal, credit card or check and is due upon receipt of Confirmation and Invoice but no later than February 21, 2020.

 Arrival & Departure